 Core Element 4/7: Lead Generation Strategy

 So the solution is simple, right?
 Put a Contact Us or Request a Bid button in the top right corner of the website and wait for the phone calls and form submissions to pour in.
-Sadly, this describes the online lead generation “strategy” most manufacturers deploy even today in 2017.
+Sadly, this describes the online lead generation “strategy” most manufacturers deploy even today.
 And it’s far from sufficient.

 Because industrial products and services often come in the form of highly technical, customized and complex solutions for unique customer applications, buying decisions for those customers rarely happen in the snap of a finger.
 According to IEEE Engineering 360’s 2016 Industrial Buy Cycle Study, the average industrial buying cycle is 12 weeks long.